Rullabcde/traefik/README.md

 docker-compose up -d
 ```

-Your WordPress site will be available at `https://yourdomain.com`, and phpMyAdmin will be at `https://pma.yourdomain.com`.
+Your WordPress site will be available at `https://domain.anda`, and phpMyAdmin will be at `https://domain.anda/phpmyadmin`.
 Traefik will automatically obtain and renew the SSL certificates for you.
+Additionally, the Traefik dashboard will be available at `http://domain.anda:8080`.